-This guide deals with items that qualify for annual investment allowance.
-Find out how to deduct the full value of those that qualify for AIA from business profits before paying tax.
+The information in this guide explains how to deduct the full value of qualifying items (e.g. plant and machinery) from business profits before paying tax.

-The rules for annual investment allowance changed on the 1st of January 2016.
-It means most plant and machinery qualifies up to the current AIA amount.
+The UK rules for Annual Investment Allowance changed on the 1st of January 2016.
+As a result, most plant and machinery now qualifies (up to the current AIA amount).

 The AIA amount changed several times between 2008 and 2016.
-If it changed in the period of your claim you need to adjust the amount.
-Read 'limit changes during accounting periods' for more detail.
+So, if it changed in the period of your claim you need to adjust the amount.

-You will need to adjust the AIA if your accounting period is more or less than 12 months.
-For example an accounting period of 9 months would be 9/12 of the AIA limit.
+You will need to adjust the AIA for an accounting period if it is more or less than twelve (12) months.
+Thus, an accounting period of nine (9) months would be 9/12 of the AIA limit.

-Different rules apply to an accounting period longer than 18 months.
-Having a gap or an overlap between accounting periods also gets affected.
+Note: Different rules apply to an accounting period which is longer than eighteen (18) months.
+Having a gap or an overlap between accounting periods would also be affected.

-You cannot claim AIA outside the accounting period that you bought the item.
-For the purpose of capital allowance rules and procedures the date you bought the item would be:
+You cannot claim AIA outside the actual accounting period of when you bought the item.
+So, for the purpose of capital allowance rules and procedures, the date you bought the item would be when (either):

 If you buy any assets under a hire purchase contract you may claim once you start using the asset.
 That means you can claim even before you finish all the hire purchase payments.
 But, the rules do not allow you to claim on the interest installments.

 Note: There are a few special rules on capital allowances when selling an asset.
-You cannot apply AIA on items bought in the final accounting period if the business is closing down.
+For instance, you cannot apply AIA on items bought in the final accounting period if the business is closing down.

 There may be a reason why you prefer not to claim the full cost that you can get.
 A typical example is if the business has low profits.
-In cases like these it is better to make a claim for:
+In cases like these, it may be better to make a claim for:

-As a sole trader (or partner) using the item outside of the business as well means you cannot claim the full value.
-You must reduce the capital allowances you claim.
-The reduction should equal the amount you use the asset away from the business.
+In this case, you would need to reduce the capital allowances that you are claiming.
+The reduction should equal the amount that you are using the asset away from the business.

-An Example: Your business needs a laptop and you buy one that costs 400.
-Let's say you use the laptop outside the business for half of the time.
-Thus, the capital allowances amount you can claim gets reduced by 50%.
+Your business needs a laptop and you buy one that costs £400.
+Let's say you use the laptop outside of the business for half of the time.
+Thus, the capital allowances amount you can claim reduces by 50%.

 You should claim writing down allowances any time you go above the AIA limit.
 What if a single asset takes you over the AIA amount?
 In this case, split the value between the different types of allowance.